How to Find and Rent an Apartment in New York: A Complete Guide

 A Landlord is a Creditor

-The number one thing the landlord is going to do is pull up your credit report.
+The first thing the landlord is going to do is pull up your credit report.

 The credit score and report will tell them a lot about who this person is as far as a financial investment goes.